newjersey/innovation.nj.gov/content/_projects/emergency-assistance-wizard.md

 initiative: COVID Response
 ---

-The [Emergency Assistance Eligibility Wizard](https://assistance.business.nj.gov/) is an online tool that helped New Jersey businesses find and apply for newly created State and federal pandemic relief programs.
+The [Emergency Assistance Eligibility Wizard](https://assistance.business.nj.gov/) was an online tool that helped New Jersey businesses find and apply for newly created State and federal pandemic relief programs.

 ### Challenge